google-deepmind/materials_discovery/DATASET.md

 * (11/29/23) Initial dataset release
 * (12/1/23) Re-introduce paper filters to remove un-physical energies; add 2 missing columns ('Dimensionality Cheon' and 'Is Train')
 * (8/21/24) Adjust threshold to 1meV/atom off the hull significantly increasing the number of released crystals, update to use "require_bound" version of MP corrections, re-relax structure where VASP did not update lattice coordinates, provide convex hull entries from recomputations of MP / OQMD / ..., provided colabs for accessing, fixed file naming in by_id.zip
+* (11/21/24) Ensure consistency in formation energies, provide used elemental references + pseudopotential corrections used in the GNoME paper

 ## Disclaimer